Pubertal development, sexual behavior, gender identity and mental health in adolescence

 Adolescent mental health epidemiology

 Risk and protective factors of adolescent mental health problems are studied in Finnish adolescent health survey data.
-The project is led by professor Riittakerttu Kaltiala-Heino, professor Mauri Marttunen (University of Helsinki) and adjunct professor Sari Fröjd (University of Tampere, Faculty of Social Sciences).
+The project is led by professor Riittakerttu Kaltiala, professor Mauri Marttunen (University of Helsinki) and adjunct professor Sari Fröjd (University of Tampere, Faculty of Social Sciences).
 A number of doctoral and undergraduate diploma students participate in the project.

 Another data used in this branch of research is School Health Promotion Survey data (https://www.thl.fi/fi/tutkimus-ja-asiantuntijatyo/vaestotutkimukset/kouluterveyskysely).
 The researchers have used SHPS data from various data collection years, and are currently also working on time trend data formed in the repeated surveys.